chyla/OutputMatchTestingTool/README.md

 0x53 0x6f 0x6d 0x65 0x20 0x74 0x65 0x78 0x74 0x2e
 ```

-It's possible to match only part of output, here's example:
+It's possible to search for only part of output, it won't give you detailed description about the mismatch like in full output match.
+Here's example:

 ```
 RUN